Saurabh2308/Image_classifictaion/README.md

 Splitting the Dataset: The dataset is split into training and testing sets.

-Model Training and Evaluation:
+#### Model Training and Evaluation:

 Support Vector Machine (SVM): Utilizing a pipeline with hyperparameter tuning using grid search.
 Random Forest: Employing a pipeline with hyperparameter tuning.
 Logistic Regression: Employing a pipeline with hyperparameter tuning.
 Model Evaluation and Comparison: Models are evaluated on the test set, and their accuracy is compared.

-Confusion Matrix and Classification Report: Confusion matrices and classification reports provide a detailed analysis of model performance.
+Confusion Matrix and Classification Report:  SVM model give 32 accuracy.